 I would like to tell you as little as possible about myself to make things easier with this introduction, so here goes nothing.
 I live in Wales, the country that is linked to England which is also known as the United Kingdom/Great Britain.
-My dad is English and my mother is Welsh -in Youkai terms, (like Inuyasha) I like to think of myself as a hanyou- minus the demon part. (o_o)
+My father is English and my mother is Welsh - so in Youkai terms, (like Inuyasha) I like to think of myself as a hanyou- minus the demon part. (o_o)

 I was born in March, Friday 13th (too bad it wasn't October).
 The day after (March 14th), is celebrated as White Day in Japan which is incorporated in a lot of Romantic Animes- like Vampire Knight.
 I like to read and write and would like to take a Creative Writers course in the upcoming years.
 I plan to become a storywriter and so I'm working hard to improve my writing skills.

 When I first joined FanFiction all I wanted to do was write out my thoughts and imaginations and entwine them into stories.
 But looking at it now, I've realised that there is much more to writing a story than just plots and romance.
 You need to develop the characters, give them backstories.
 One thing I've found that I'm not good at is showing the character's thoughts.
 I find it hard to put it down on paper, but I'm trying my best!

 My old English teacher made up a plan to help me and my fellow classmates plan out the stories.
 He said that every story needs to have the basic guidelines intertwined within the plot to help develop it and so I thought it would be good if I shared this with you too!
 It helps me, so I'm sure it can help others. ;) Here it is in five easy steps:

 1. Exposition: The Beginning

 The start is where the characters and setting are established.
 During this part of the novel, the conflict or main problem is also introduced.